giovixo/binary_archive/README.md

 - _EJ_: ejection

 **Note:** The repository does not contains the raw file with orbits.
 Please, ask to the authors if you are also interested to these data.

+## How to use the archive

+First clone the repository, then use _python_ to read and process the _csv_ files.